*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

 Her topics include resiliency, inclusivity, growth mindset, thriving, mental toughness and leadership storytelling.
 She is a TEDx speaker ‘Voicing Inner Thoughts Matters’.
 What Kate has achieved since 2010, goes way beyond her astonishing recovery, and proves undeniably that what we achieve in life is only made possible by hard work and resilience.

-Her testimonials are exceptional and include one from Olympic champion Dame Kelly Homes.
+Her testimonials are exceptional and include one from Olympic champion Dame Kelly Holmes.

 Her extensive clients have included Cunard, Travel Counsellors, BNP Paribas, Irwin Mitchells, The Garfield Weston Foundation, Sainsbury’s, the NHS Leadership, Ernst & Young and others.
 You can see her in action here.